 On April 15, 1865, President Lincoln died.
 He was shot the night before in Ford's Theater.

 On April 15, 1912, the Titanic sank.
 It struck an iceberg the night before.
-Among the 1,514 lives lost were millionaires John Jacob Astor IV, Benjamin Guggenheim and Isa Strauss, all of whom were vocal opponents of the federal Reserve Act.
+1,514 lives were lost, including millionaires John Jacob Astor IV, Benjamin Guggenheim and Isa Strauss, all of whom were vocal opponents of the Federal Reserve Act.

 In 1954, April 15 became the deadline for filing income tax returns.
 Originally, Article I, Section 9 of the U.S. Constitution prohibited a direct federal income tax on American citizens: "No capitation or other direct tax shall be laid, unless in proportion to the census or enumeration hereinbefore directed to be taken."